-Reasonable adjustments: You may also wish to advise the Principal, Head of College or Director of HR of any reasonable adjustments to your working conditions or the duties of your job which you consider to be necessary, or which would assist you in the performance of your duties.
-The Principal, Head of College or Director of HR may wish to consult with you and with your medical adviser(s) about possible reasonable adjustments.
+Reasonable adjustments: You may also wish to advise the Head of College or Director of HR of any reasonable adjustments to your working conditions or the duties of your job which you consider to be necessary, or which would assist you in the performance of your duties.
+The about possible reasonable adjustments.
 Careful consideration will be given to any such proposals and they will be accommodated where possible and proportionate to the needs of your job.
-Nevertheless, there may be circumstances where it will not be reasonable for us to accommodate the suggested adjustments and we will ensure that we provide you with information as to the basis of our decision not to make any adjustments.
+Nevertheless, there may be circumstances where it will not be reasonable for us to accommodate the suggested adjustments and we will ensure that we provide you with information as to the basisof our decision not to make any adjustments.